landingbj/lagi/README.md

 ## **Introduction**

-LinkMind is a solution designed by Beijing Landing Technologies Co.,Ltd. specifically for the significant gap between the powerful forces of the large model open-source community and enterprise application deployment.
-It is an enterprise-level composite multimodal large model middleware aimed at bridging this gap, by providing a secure and professional platform, enabling enterprises to customize and deploy large models in a low-cost, efficient manner.
+LinkMind is a solution carefully developed by Beijing Liandong North Technology Co., Ltd. to address the significant gap between the rapid development of open source big model technology and its actual application in enterprises.
+It is an enterprise-level composite multimodal big model middleware that aims to bridge this gap and enable enterprises to customize and deploy big models in a low-cost and efficient manner by providing a secure and professional platform.

 Supports but is not limited to the following models: